Dany2002-hub/Vivado_Scripting_and_Automation/README.md

 ## Setting up the Environment

 This tool was designed and implemented on Linux Environment.
+To run this python tool in Linux Environment, we need to make sure that the following things are setup in your system:

+#### 1) Creating a Virtual Environment
+It is quite important to create a virtual environment to run your tool so that you can install the tool-specific packages in that without interferring with the root account.
+To create a virtual environment named ```icdesignvirtual``` for example in your Home directory, run the following shell command in your Linux Terminal.